 Commercial Laboratory Seroprevalence Surveys.
 Pop-psychology: 8 myths that are probably wrong.
 Power corrupts, crowds are violent and depression is just a chemical imbalance.

 Right?
 The classic psychology theories often have a nice ring to them, creating a myth that persists throughout media, cinema and literature.
-But new research is revealing that the human mind isn’t as simple as we’d like to think.
 Choice page.
 Choice page.
 Increase Energy Levels and Cure Fatigue Through Exercise.
 When fatigue can no longer be blamed on winter hibernation, the cure may be as simple as to exercise, even if it's the last thing you feel like doing.

 Researchers at the University of Georgia found that sedentary, otherwise healthy adults who engaged in as little as 20 minutes of low-to-moderate aerobic exercise,three days a week for six consecutive weeks, reported an increase in energy levels and feeling less fatigued.
 Findings that low-intensity exercise improves feelings of fatigue come as no surprise to Pete McCall, Exercise Physiologist at the American Council on Exercise.
 "If a sedentary individual begins an exercise program it will enhance the blood flow carrying oxygen and nutrients to muscle tissue improving their ability to produce more energy (the chemical adenosine triphosphate)," McCall said.

 The results of this study suggest that expending more energy during exercise doesn't necessarily translate into feeling more energized.
-2020 AP Statistics Project COVID.
+An expert panel gathered by the U.S. 2020 AP Statistics Project COVID.
 The Most Important Coronavirus Statistic: 42% Of U.S. Deaths Are From 0.6% Of The Population.
 Americans are vigorously debating the merits of continuing to lock down the U.S. economy to prevent the spread of COVID-19.

 A single statistic may hold the key to resolving this debate: the astounding share of deaths occurring in nursing homes and assisted living facilities.
 Nursing homes and assisted living facilities: The #1 COVID problem 2.1 million Americans, representing 0.62% of the U.S. population, reside in nursing homes and assisted living facilities.
 UC Berkeley researchers find link between poor sleep, inflammation.
 In a study published Thursday, UC Berkeley researchers found that poor quality sleep is linked to cardiovascular disease as disrupted sleeping increases white blood cell count.